-In July 2023, we announced our next-generation product candidate, THB335, and disclosed topline results of the Phase 1b clinical trial of our firstgeneration product candidate THB001 for the treatment of chronic inducible urticaria, which we discontinued in December 2022, due to observed liver transaminitis in two of five patients enrolled.
+In July 2023, we introduced THB335 and disclosed topline results of the Phase 1b clinical trial of our first-generation product candidate THB001 for the treatment of chronic inducible urticaria, which we discontinued in December 2022, due to observed liver transaminitis in two of five patients enrolled.
 The results demonstrated evidence of clinical benefit in four of the five patients, achieving partial or complete responses despite early termination of the trial.
 In addition, we shared preliminary results from extensive studies of THB001 that were conducted to identify the mechanism for the observed liver toxicity, which was not predicted by nonclinical toxicology studies.
 These in-depth studies identified a metabolic pathway resulting in the formation of an intermediate reactive metabolite.
 Reactive metabolite formation has been previously implicated as a mechanistic basis for drug-induced liver injury.
 Structural modifications introduced into THB335 are believed to address this risk.
 Studies conducted to-date support its differentiated metabolic profile.